The chromatic profile of locally colourable graphs: Locally b -partite graphs

-In this section we prove \Cref{main4alocalbpart} in the case $a = 1$, showing that, for $b \geqslant 3$, any locally $b$-partite graph $G$ with minimum degree greater than $(1 - 1/(b + 1/7)) \cdot \ssize{G}$ is $(b + 1)$-colourable.
+In this section we prove \cref{main4alocalbpart} in the case $a = 1$, showing that, for $b \geqslant 3$, any locally $b$-partite graph $G$ with minimum degree greater than $(1 - 1/(b + 1/7)) \cdot \abs{G}$ is $(b + 1)$-colourable.

-The proof of this (which appears in \Cref{sec:proof4localbpart}) will be an induction upon $b$, with some ideas from the proof of \Cref{main4localbip} persisting.
-We first generalise dense and sparse pairs. \begin{definition}[$b$-dense and $b$-sparse] We say a pair of vertices $u, v$ is \emph{$b$-dense} if $G_{u, v}$ contains a $b$-clique (so $uv$ is a missing edge from a $K_{b + 2}$) and is \emph{$b$-sparse} if $u$ and $v$ are not adjacent and $G_{u, v}$ does not contain a $b$-clique. \end{definition} Note that 2-dense and 2-sparse are exactly what was referred to as dense and sparse in \Cref{def:dense}.
-Also any pair of vertices in a locally $b$-partite graph is exactly one of `adjacent', `$b$-dense' and `$b$-sparse'.
-As before, we will characterise in what configurations a $b$-sparse pair of vertices can lie.
-First, we will prove the following lemma which will be helpful for lifting results from the locally bipartite case.
+The proof of this will be an induction upon $b$, with some ideas from the proof of \cref{main4localbip} persisting.
+In this introduction to the section we generalise some of our previous ideas to the locally $b$-partite case and then we give a sketch of the proof.
+We first generalise dense and sparse pairs. \begin{definition}[$b$-dense and $b$-sparse] A pair of \textbf{non-adjacent}, \textbf{distinct} vertices $u, v$ in a graph $G$ is \defn{$b$-dense} if $G_{u, v}$ contains a $b$-clique and is \defn{$b$-sparse} if $G_{u, v}$ does not contain a $b$-clique. \end{definition} This extends the notion of dense and sparse given in \cref{def:dense} -- the definitions given there are identical to those of 2-dense and 2-sparse.
+Note that any pair of distinct vertices is exactly one of `adjacent', `$b$-dense' or `$b$-sparse'.
+Another way to view being $b$-dense is being the missing edge of a $K_{b + 2}$.
+Locally $b$-partite graphs are $K_{b + 2}$-free so any pair of distinct vertices with a $b$-clique in their common neighbourhood must be non-adjacent and so $b$-dense.
+The following lemma will be helpful for lifting results from the locally bipartite case.

 \begin{lemma}[lifting] Let $b$, $s$ be positive integers and $\gamma$ any real with $b + \gamma > s$.
-Let $G$ be a graph with $\delta(G) > (1 - 1/(b + \gamma)) \cdot \ssize{G}$.
+Let $G$ be a graph with $\delta(G) > (1 - 1/(b + \gamma)) \cdot \abs{G}$.
 For any $s$-set $X \subset V(G)$, we have

 \end{lemma}

 \begin{Proof} Let $X = \set{x_{1}, \dotsc, x_{s}}$.
 Note that for each $v \in V(G)$

 and summing over $v \in V(G)$ gives